Khovanov spectra for tangles

 The product on $\KTalg{n}$ satisfies $xy=0$ if $x\in V(a\Wmirror{b})$ and $y\in V(c\Wmirror{d})$ with $b\neq c$.
 To define the product $V(a\Wmirror{b})\otimes V(b\Wmirror{c})\to V(a\Wmirror{c})$, consider the representative $b\subset [0,1]\times(0,1)$ and let $\mu_1,\dots,\mu_n$ be the critical points of the projection $b\to[0,1]$, ordered according to the critical values.
 Define a sequence of $(2n,2n)$-tangles $\gamma_i$, $i=0,\dots, n$, inductively by setting $\gamma_0=\Wmirror{b}b$ and obtaining $\gamma_{i+1}$ by performing embedded surgery on $\gamma_i$ along an arc connecting $\Wmirror{\mu_{i+1}}$ and $\mu_{i+1}$.
 (See Figure~\ref{fig:flatTangles}.)
 Observe that $\gamma_n$ is canonically isotopic to the identity tangle on $2n$ strands.
 The Frobenius structure on $V$ induces a map $V(a\gamma_i\Wmirror{c})\to V(a\gamma_{i+1}\Wmirror{c})$; define the product $V(a\Wmirror{b})\otimes V(b\Wmirror{c})\to V(a\Wmirror{c})$ to be the composition

 \begin{lemma}[{\cite[Proposition 1]{Kho-kh-tangles}}] The multiplication just defined is associative and unital, and is independent of the choice of the representative in $\FlatTangles{0}{n}$ of the $b\in\Crossingless{n}$. \end{lemma} \begin{proof}[Sketch of proof] The key point is that a Frobenius algebra is the same as a $(1+1)$-dimensional topological field theory.
-Multiplication is induced by certain merge cobordisms (see Section~\ref{sec:cabinet}).
-Up to homeomorphism these cobordisms are independent of the choices of ordering of the saddles, and a composition of these merge cobordisms is another merge cobordism.
+Multiplication is induced by certain collections of saddle cobordisms, described more explicitly and called multi-merge cobordisms in Section~\ref{sec:cabinet}.
+Up to homeomorphism these cobordisms are independent of the choices of ordering of the saddles, and a composition of these multi-merge cobordisms is another multi-merge cobordism.
 (Units are also induced by canonical cup cobordisms.) \end{proof}

 Given a flat $(2m,2n)$-tangle $T\in\FlatTangles{m}{n}$, the bimodule $\KTfunc(T)$ is given additively by

 The left action of $\KTalg{m}$ (respectively, the right action of $\KTalg{n}$) is defined similarly to the multiplication on $\KTalg{n}$: multiplication sends $V(a\Wmirror{b})\otimes V(cT\Wmirror{d})$ to $0$ unless $b=c$ (respectively, sends $V(cT\Wmirror{d})\otimes V(e\Wmirror{f})$ to $0$ unless $d=e$), and the product $V(a\Wmirror{b})\otimes V(bT\Wmirror{c})\to V(aT\Wmirror{c})$ (respectively, $V(bT\Wmirror{c})\otimes V(c\Wmirror{d})\to V(bT\Wmirror{d})$) is defined by a sequence of merge and split maps, turning the tangle $\Wmirror{b}b$ (respectively, $\Wmirror{c}c$) into the identity tangle.